open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/connectors/ingestion/workflows/profiler/external_workflow.md

 slug: /connectors/ingestion/workflows/profiler/external-workflow
 ---

-# External Profiler Workflow.
+# External Profiler Workflow

-Consider an use case when you have a large database source with multiple databases and multiple schemas which are maintained by different teams within your organization.
-You have created multiple database services within OpenMetadata depending on your use case by applying various database and schema filters on this sample large database source.
-Now instead of running a profiler pipeline for each service you want to run profiler for the entire database irrespective of the OpenMetadata service which a table or database or database schema would belong to.
-This document will guide you on how to achieve it.
+Consider a use case where you have a large database source with multiple databases and schemas which are maintained by different teams within your organization.
+You have created multiple database services within OpenMetadata depending on your use case by applying various filters on this large source.
+Now, instead of running a profiler pipeline for each service, you want to run a **single workflow profiler for the entire source**, irrespective of the OpenMetadata service which an asset would belong to.
+This document will guide you on how to achieve this.

-The support for running profiler against a database source and not a specific database service is only achievable when you run it externally.
+{% note %}

+Note that running a single profiler workflow is only supported if you run the workflow **externally**, not from OpenMetadata.

+{% /note %}

 {% partial file="/v1.2/connectors/external-ingestion-deployment.md" /%}

 ## 1. Define the YAML Config

-You will need to prepare a yaml file for data profiler depending on the database source.
+You will need to prepare a yaml file for the data profiler depending on the database source.
 You can get details of how to define a yaml file for data profiler for each connector [here](https://docs.open-metadata.org/v1.2.x/connectors/database).

-For example, consider if the data source was snowflake then the yaml file would have looked like as follows.
+For example, consider if the data source was snowflake, then the yaml file would have looked like as follows.

 ```snowflake_external_profiler.yaml